kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 RelationType starsIn = mindmapsTransaction.putRelationType("Stars In").hasRole(actor).hasRole(productionCastIn);
 ```

-3. Allow the role to be played:
+Allow the role to be played:

 ```java
 person.playsRole(actor);
 production.playsRole(productionCastIn);
 ```

-This schema is more expressive but is also shorted because common role type (e.g. **Actor*) are inherited through a super class.
+This schema is more expressive but is also shorter because the common role type (e.g. *Actor*) are inherited through a super class.
-This also makes defining the schema shorter and gives more opportunities for graph.
+This also makes defining the schema shorter and gives more opportunities for graph enhancements.
-For example, we can start to differentiate between male and female actors withough largely impacting the schema:
+For example, we can start to differentiate between male and female actors without impacting the schema significantly:

 ```java
 EntityType person = mindmapsTransaction.putEntityType("Person");